All's not what it seems

 While it's easy to see the predatory publishing houses as preying on the guileless, there is a flip-side to the coin.

 As research funding becomes more dependent on publication success, some academics—and others—will look for lower barriers to entry.
-In this way, they can meet funding requirments for publishing their research findings, and at the same time pad their CV/resumé, even if the quality or importance of their work might not stand up to the rigours of thorough scientific peer review.
+In this way, they can meet funding requirements for publishing their research findings, and at the same time pad their CV/resumé, even if the quality or importance of their work might not stand up to the rigours of thorough scientific peer review and may reflect poorly on their list of citations.

 Thus, both publisher and published collude in despoiling the academic record for profit.